lytedev/deno-netlify-ddns/readme.md

 **NOTE**: These passwords are not stored securely at all.
 Use globally unique passwords.
 You can generate some with `openssl rand -hex 32`.

-And your `NETLIFY_DDNS_MAPPINGS` should contain a JSON string with the following structure:
+And your `NETLIFY_DDNS_MAPPINGS_JSON` should contain a JSON string with the following structure:

     {
       "username": {